rocket27/gulpBuild/README.md

 ## Branches

-The project contains * branches.
+The project contains 3 branches.

-Master branch is clean.
+master branch is clean.

-Develop branch is default pug based project blank, without any javascript frameworks, supports last language features.
+develop branch is default pug based project blank, without any javascript frameworks, supports last language features.

+html-based-blank branch is same as default, but this branch based on html.